Byron/gitoxide/etc/discovery/odb.md

 Scaling near perfectly with added CPU cores and great performance even in the biggest mono-repos are its hallmark.

-As the program is is written with missing objects being the default, it gracefully handles and expects such cases.
+As the program is written with missing objects being the default, it gracefully handles and expects such cases.
 While running in TUI mode, it offers a manual refresh to the user in case they fetched or pulled in the meantime, to refresh the screen and update its object database to make all newly added objects available.

 **Problems and Solutions**